What makes Snapchat different from all other social media platforms is the fleeting nature of its content.

-Snapchat users have also been victims of phishing attacks in 2018, photo leaks, and hacks in 2014.
+Snapchat users were also victims of phishing attacks in 2018, photo leaks, and hacks in 2014.

 In 2018, however, Snapchat introduced end-to-end encryption for photos to protect against the breach of users’ private photos (not for other features).

-To be honest, we are not famous enough to have our data breached by Snapchat employees (unless some celebrity reads this).
-But, we can become victims of cybercriminals if not careful.
+Honestly, we are not famous enough to have our data breached by Snapchat employees (unless some celebrity reads this).
+But we can become victims of cybercriminals if not careful.

-To delete your Snapchat account, go like this:
+To delete your Snapchat account on Android, go like this: